-Wyatt has a diverse engineering and project management background, with degrees in both civil engineering (BS 2011) and renewable and clean energy (MS 2012) from the University of Dayton.
+Wyatt has a diverse engineering and project management background, with a Bachelor of Civil Engineering and a Master of Science in Renewable and Clean Energy from the University of Dayton (UD).
 Prior to Go, Wyatt gained experience with design and construction project management.
 He has also held corporate energy management roles for years at Marathon Petroleum and bp, where he performed energy purchasing, participated in regulatory processes through various industrial energy groups, and managed renewable energy assets and corporate sustainability strategies.

 Prior to starting his professional career, Wyatt’s innate curiosity and passion for problem solving lead him to be heavily engaged in UD’s ETHOS program, which is dedicated to engineering immersion service projects around the world.
 He worked in Cameroon, India, and Appalachia, as well as served as the program’s interim director.
 After graduate school, Wyatt lived in a lay Marianist community and managed an urban farm in East Dayton.